TeamREPENTOGON/REPENTOGON/documentation/docs/NightmareScene.md

         ```

 ???+ warning "Warning"
     This class' functions should not be called until the game fully initializes!
-Make sure not to try using them outside of callbacks
+Make sure not to try using them outside of callbacks.

 ## Functions